cyberboyplas/WhPhisher/README.md

 # WhPhisher

-La mejor herramienta para hacer phishing con las páginas más famosas actualizadas.
+The best tool for phishing with the most famous pages updated.

-# Probado en:
+# Tested on:

-Termux, Kali Linux y debian
+Termux, Kali Linux and debian

-# Pasos
+# Steps

-Para qué hayan menos probabilidades de que falle esta herramienta, se aconseja instalar la última versión de Termux, y Termux API.
+To make this tool less likely to fail, it is advised to install the latest version of Termux, and the Termux API.

-# -- Como instalar --
+# -- How to install --

 `pkg install bash`